 Why it matters: Marketing localization strategies and tactics can take time and resources to execute.
 And if you’re in a use-it-or-lose-it budget situation at the end of the year, you may not be able to spend it all before 2023 ends.

 That’s where a retainer can be helpful.
 Working with an agency, you can clearly scope out and agree on services in advance to avoid losing excess budget while keeping your marketing localization strategy on track for the year ahead.

 FINAL THOUGHT ON SPENDING YOUR GLOBAL MARKETING BUDGET

 Whether it’s dipping a toe in a new market, reviewing and optimizing your existing international presence, or planning for future international content strategy, it’s not too late to get ahead for 2024.
-There are many options for spending down your 2023 global marketing budget to set yourself up for marketing localization success in the new year.
+There are many options for spending your EOY global marketing budget to set yourself up for marketing localization success in the new year.
 And the right partner will help you figure out where you can get the best return based on your 2024 global marketing goals.